 “If any man be in Christ he is a new creature, old things are passed away behold all things are become new.”

-Today so many abused children, with many now discarded and destroyed in their sufferings will continue to enquire why their wicked abusers were allowed to escape retributions and for so long.
+Today so many abused children, with many now discarded and destroyed in their sufferings, will continue to inquire why their wicked abusers were allowed to escape retributions and for so long.